 In response to the federal mandate, states devised different models for calculating child support awards, including:

-- Melson Formula Model: A more complex version of the income shares model, which factors in each parent's self-support needs, the standard of living allowance, and other considerations (two states: Delaware and Hawaii).
+- Melson Formula Model: A more complex version of the income shares model, which factors in each parent's self-support needs, the standard of living allowance, and other considerations (three states: Delaware, Montana, and Hawaii).

 Get Legal Help to Better Understand Child Support Guidelines